isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <u>Siti Radhiah's instructions</u>
 <br>
 Clean the meat well, cut it into small pieces, and fry them.
 Sauté red onions, garlic, ginger and lemongrass in cooking oil.
 Then add the thinly sliced dried chillies and stir.
-Add the fried meat and cut tofu, followed by shrimp paste, and a bit of salt, sugar and tamarind juice.
+Add the fried meat and cut the tofu, followed by shrimp paste, and a bit of salt, sugar and tamarind juice.
 If you like, add some *pati santan* (undiluted thick coconut milk).
 Stir until dry, and remove from heat. *Sambal goreng* is also made with tempeh and thinly sliced long beans.

 <u>Toffa's notes </u>
 1. Fry the beef and remove from pan, preferably a non-stick pan.